We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 With DIY, you have total control over what goes into a product and can keep it 100 percent natural.

-Store-bought toners may have preservatives in them, which isn’t necessarily a bad thing depending on the preservative used, and it will keep longer.
+Store-bought toners may have preservatives in them, which isn’t necessarily a bad thing depending on the preservative used.
+This also means it will keep longer.

 Whether any toner will make a noticeable difference in skin care concerns is up for debate.
 Talk with your dermatologist if you have specific skin issues that you’d like to address.